squ1rrel-ctf/squ1rrel.dev/_posts/2025-04-06-squ1rrel-portrait.md

 app.listen(8081);
 ```

-Using you favorite quick-deploy service (I used Cloudflared, since it doesn't have an interstitial that checks if you're human), we can get a public URL that we can use as the image source.
+Using you favorite quick-deploy service (I used `cloudflared`, since it doesn't have an interstitial that checks if you're human), we can get a public URL that we can use as the image source.
 Let's try this out:

 ![image of gallery page with xss](/assets/squ1rrel/kyleburgess2025/portrait/xss.png)